Favour513/Tactical-Crime-Analysis-Dashboard/README.md

 - Crime occurrence time
 - Crime clearance rate

+### Executive Dashboard

 ![Tactical Crime Executive Dashboard](01%20-%20Tactical%20Crime%20Executive%20Dashboard.png)

 ---

-### 2. Tooltip – Crime Time and Severity Analysis
+# 2. Tooltip

-This tooltip provides additional information when users interact with the scatter chart on the Executive Dashboard.
+The Tooltip provides additional information when users interact with the scatter chart on the Executive Dashboard.

-It gives users more detailed context around crime occurrence time and crime patterns without leaving the main dashboard.
+It gives users additional context about crime occurrence time and crime patterns without leaving the main dashboard.

+### Crime Time and Severity Tooltip

 ![Crime Time and Severity Tooltip](02%20-%20Crime%20Time%20and%20Severity%20Tooltip.png)

 ---

-### 3. Drillthrough – Crime Incident Detail Analysis
+# 3. Drillthrough

-The Drillthrough page allows users to move from the Executive Dashboard into a more detailed analysis of selected crime information.
+The Drillthrough page allows users to move from the Executive Dashboard into a detailed analysis of selected crime information.

 It provides deeper information about: